 Guitar Rig 5

-It also comes with Guitar Rig 5, which is a popular option among guitar players, although, from what I understand, Native Instruments hasn’t updated it in several years.
+It also comes with Guitar Rig 5, which is a popular option among guitar players, although, from what I understand, Native Instruments hasn’t updated it in several years (apparently Amplitube 5 from Plugin Fox is the better option these days).

 With that said, Guitar Rig 5 does come with a ton of different pre-sets and demos that you can try.

-In the case that you like it, you can click this link here if you want to get all of the amps, effects, stompboxes, and other modelers and simulations.
+In the case that you like it, you can go to their website if you want to get all of the amps, effects, stompboxes, and other modelers and simulations, moreover, I have a guide that shows you how to set your guitar up with your computer.

 How To Install Komplete Start